HAL-G1THuB/jsonpiler/README.md

 The jsonpiler code consists of a single JSON object.

-Expressions inside `begin` are evaluated sequentially.
+Expressions within `begin` are evaluated sequentially.

 The variable `"a"` is assigned the string `"title"` using `"="`.

-A message box appears with the title (from variable `"a"`) and the body `"345"`, as specified by `"message"`.
+A message box appears with the title (from the variable `"a"`) and the body `"345"` as specified by `"message"`.

-The program returns the integer ID of the pressed button in the message box
-(currently only `1` is supported, which corresponds to `IDOK` in C/C++),
-as the final value of the `begin` block.
+The program returns the integer ID of the button pressed in the message box (currently only `1` is supported, which corresponds to `IDOK` in C/C++), as the final value of the `begin` block.

 ## Error message